 One of the best things about this recipe is that you only need five straightforward ingredients.
-It’s the perfect recipe if you have a ton of apples but not a lot of other ingredients.
+It is the perfect recipe if you have a ton of apples but not many other ingredients.

-If you want to see how this recipe is done then be sure to check out the short, snappy video I have prepared below.
-It will take you through all the steps to making this sauce including what it should look like.
-It’s incredibly handy for anyone who prefers to see things done visually.
+If you want to see how to make applesauce in the slow cooker, then be sure to check out the short, snappy video I have prepared below.
+It will take you through all the steps to making this sauce, including what it should look like.

 - ¼ cup sugar

 - Add all the ingredients to the slow cooker and cook on low for 8 hours

 - Using an immersion blender, blend the ingredients until you get the consistency you want.
 You can skip this if you prefer chunky applesauce.